-This guide will help you help you understand and use Search@UW, the main search tool of UW-Green Bay Libraries.
+This guide will help you help you understand and use Search@UW, the main search tool of UW-Green Bay Library.
 You can get to Search@UW on the library homepage or at the bottom of this page.

 If you are looking for an article, Finding Articles has common tasks with step-by-step instructions, including how to find peer-reviewed articles. | |